At-Tin: Explanation

 The sura starts with three oaths; when the Quran presents an oath, there is a response (jawab) which is related to the oath.
 That is the central message of the surah.
 So without understanding the oath and its response, the message of the surah cannot be fully understood.
 In Classical Arabic, a location would be called by what it was famous for.
 So fig and olive can refer to two locations.
-Fig refers to Mount Judi, where Prophet Nuh's Ark landed, while At-Teen referring to Prophet Noah, the location where his Ark ship landed, az-Zaytoon referring to Jesus who was born in Palestine where olives grow or Al-Aqsa Mosque in Palestine.
+Fig refers to Mount Judi, where Prophet Nuh's Ark landed, while At-Teen referring to Prophet Noah, the location where his Ark ship landed, az-Zaytoon referring to Jesus who was born in Palestine where olives grow or Al-Aqsa in Palestine.
 These oaths refer to the 2 fruits and also their locations.
 So the idea that fig and olive refers to both fruit and location was a view of the Sahabah and their early students.
-According to Ruh al-Ma'ani by Mahmud al-Alusi The intent in naming two fruits is to mention two mountains from the Holy land of Palestine.
+According to Ruh al-Ma'ani by Mahmud al-Alusi The intent in naming two fruits is to mention two mountains from the Holy Land of Palestine.
 Toor refers to a lush, full of trees, green mountain.
 After Sayna in Sura Al-Mu'minoon, Seeneen is the second version of the name of Mount Sinai which existed in the Hebrew Language among the Scholars.
 This mountain was not known among the Arabs generally.
 It is generally believed that Muhammad was illiterate and he did not have any Jewish companions in the Makkan era when this surah was revealed.
 So without knowing the narrations of Moses or Hebrew language, Muhammad was describing the variations in language of Hebrew linguist scholars.
-This was a proof of the Quran being divine word of GOD for the people who had most classified and secret narratives of Moses.
+This was a proof of the Quran being divine word of God for the people who had most classified and secret narratives of Moses.
 "This entrusted city", primarily referring to Mekah, also refers to Muhammad just as Noah, Moses and Jesus were referred by means of mentioning their relative locations in first two ayaat.
 A contemporary scholar Nouman Ali Khan suggests that it also refers to Abraham as he was the person who established the city Mekah.